Holtorf Medical Group

 Once fatigued, it can be incredibly difficult to restore adrenal function.
 However, it is not impossible.
 Below are several methods of reducing stress and supporting adrenal function that can help alleviate adrenal fatigue and burnout.

 Eating the wrong types of foods can tax the adrenals and contribute to chronic stress.
-Limit consumption of processed items, sugary foods, caffeine and alcohol, and any foods that trigger an inflammatory response.
+To avoid triggering an inflammatory response, limit consumption of processed items, sugary foods, caffeine, and alcohol.
 Instead, eat more whole foods, nutrient-dense foods, and foods containing healthy fats like omega-3s.

 Sleep is an essential regulator of stress.
 Interrupted, inconsistent, or low-quality sleep can contribute significantly to adrenal malfunction and burnout.
 Pursue good quality sleep by planning to get eight hours every night, limiting exposure to electronic devices before bed, and optimizing your sleep environment.